tomafro/astro.tomafro.net/src/content/scraps/2023-09-24-102452-postgres-server-version-num.md

 ---
 title: "TIL: Postgres version numbering"
 ---
 I wanted to programatically compare postgresql versions on CI, local development, production, etc. You can get a version string with `SHOW server_version` (or `SELECT current_setting('server_version')`), but this can contain extra info.
 For example, on my development machine the value is `15.4 (Homebrew)`.
-As well as the string, there's also a version number which looked more useful.
+As well as the string, there's also a version number which seemed more useful.

 ```sql
 SELECT current_setting('server_version_num');